simioyin222/PROGRESS/README.md

 ## 4:57 pm cst (2:57 pst) still organizing frontend almost done
 ## 5:01 pm cst (3:01 pst) done organziaing frontend data from linkdein
 ## 5:05 pm cst (3:05 pst) starting search for ui/ux alumni from epicodus 233 results starting noew to quickly scan and see data i can take from it
-WW 5:25 pm cst (3:25 pst) Finshed search or ui/ux now organziing it
+## 5:25 pm cst (3:25 pst) Finshed search or ui/ux now organziing it